Financial and Operational Bundling Strategies for Sustainable Micro-Grid Business Models

 Running a Business with Solar PV

-An analysis of products available on the market and opportunities to run a solar business in Tanzania.
+An analysis of the products available on the market and business development opportunities in the solar sector in Tanzania.

 Author: Marc Laperche